 Growth/Scale (post-Series B, expanding ICPs, PLG motion)

 Goals: Scale content velocity, programmatic landing pages, authority building across segments, increase expansion and account creation.
-For more on this, see link building SEO service.
+For more on this, see our guide to link building services.

 Best fit: Hybrid — retainer plus programmatic SEO.
 Budget: $30K–$75K/month and project budgets for programmatic setup ($25K–$75K).
 Why: You need both strategic coordination and scale.
 Measure success by cohort-level LTV uplift, organic-sourced MQLs, and conversion rate improvements.
-We dig into this further in our breakdown of how to generate backlinks.
+We dig into this further in our backlink building playbook.

 Pre-IPO (defend market position, enterprise penetration)